Doxdxo/Alt/README.md

 ⠀ ִ  ࣪   ׅ  𐔌ㅤ **Go For A Perfect?**

-.𖥔 Hellooo ! ⚠︎ This is important, please read before interacting. ⚠︎ [ More Info in prns.page ]
+.𖥔 、Hellooo ! ⚠︎ This is important, please read before interacting. ⚠︎ [ More Info in prns.page ]
-I would make a strawpage, but I'm too lazy to do so... i'm also bad at english but let's be aware that not everyone's first language is English
+I would make a strawpage, but I'm too lazy to do so... i'm also bad at english but let's be aware that not everyone's first language is English.

+.𖥔 Before we start , yes my bio IS targetted and directed to somebody.
+But I wouldn't bother providing more info.
+NEVER.
+AGAIN. am i dealing with her... attitude.

-.𖥔 Lets start off simple , my name is Xen, but idm being called as the charac im cosplaying as !
+.𖥔 Back to introduction , my name is Xen, but idm being called as the charac im cosplaying as !
 Nicknames are fine as well, but please ask for my consent !

 .𖥔 Being on Busy stats on pt doesn't mean I'm not open for cuds + hide, so please come and hug with the homeless... ⤷ me ... i also wouldn't mind if you cud with me when i'm sitting w/ friends! :D But uh iwc if they're on dni ^-^'